 Pinyin

-Pinyin (拼音 pīnyīn, literally "join (together) sounds") usually refers to Hanyu Pinyin (汉语拼音 Hànyǔ Pīnyīn or "Han language Pinyin").
+Pinyin (拼音 pīnyīn, literally “spelled sounds” usually refers to Hanyu Pinyin (汉语拼音 Hànyǔ Pīnyīn or "Han language Pinyin").

-Hanyu Pinyin is the romanisation method promulgated and popularized by the government of the People's Republic of China for Standard Mandarin, the most widely used dialect of the Chinese language.
+Hanyu Pinyin is the romanization method promulgated and popularized by the government of the People’s Republic of China (PRC) for Standard Mandarin, the most widely used dialect of the Chinese language.

-Pinyin is now universal for People's Republic of China.
+Hanyu Pinyin is now universal for PRC.
 It is also the most widely used method of romanization outside of PRC.
 For instance, it is used by the Government of Singapore, the United States Library of Congress, and the American Library Association.

 Other romanization styles that have the name "pinyin" in them include Tongyong Pinyin? and Postal System Pinyin? (unrelated to the modern day Pinyin).